Screenwriting credits get watered down. It’s a fact of life, but it’s not unavoidable.

 i.e. instead of “Screenplay by You The Screenwriter”…

-…the door is now open for the Producers to change the credit to “Screenplay by You The Screenwriter and Joe Shmoe The Craft Service Guy.”
+…the door is now open for the Producers to change the credit to “Screenplay by You The Screenwriter and Joe Schmoe The Craft Service Guy.”

-Or that PLUS, you show up at the premiere and discover during the opening credits that the Craft Service guy is suddenly your co-writer AND an Ass Prod.
-(Associate Producer).
+Or that plus, you show up at the premiere and discover during the opening credits that the Craft Service guy is suddenly your co-writer and Associate Producer.

 Wait… How did that happen?
-I wrote the entire script, but THAT guy caught a couple glaring errors, wrote 2 pages of fixes, and is suddenly my CO-WRITER?
-AND an associate producer?
+I wrote the entire script, but that guy caught a couple glaring errors, wrote two pages of fixes, and is suddenly my CO-WRITER?
+And an associate producer?

 Producers, Directors, Money People, Actors – a lot of them are in this business to simply put their balls on other peoples’ foreheads.
 Sorry if that sounds crude, but it’s the truth.
 A lot of film folks are seriously more concerned with ego and jockeying than what ends up on the screen.